Procurement

 We have a strong team of lawyers with extensive expertise in competition law, public procurement, state aid, and EU/EEA law.
 These are highly demanding areas of law, which have a significant impact on both the private and public sectors.

 Each year, the public sector procures goods, services and construction work for approximately NOK 600 billion.
-Norwegian procurement legislation requires the public sector to follow certain procedures when entering into such contracts, and also sets out guidelines for what changes can be made to existing contracts.
+The procurement legislation requires the public sector to follow certain procedures when entering into such contracts, and sets out guidelines for what changes can be made to existing contracts.

 Our team of lawyers work with public procurement on a daily basis, and has the experience, competence and capacity to handle all types of cases for both suppliers and public authorities.
-With extensive experience in both the preparation and implementation of procurements within the public sector, the team has considerable insight into the issues that can arise throughout a procurement process.
-As such, the team is ready to provide quick, practical advice to our clients, whether a public body or a potential supplier.
+The team has extensive experience in both preparing and carry out procurements on behalf of public authorities from the beginning until the end, which gives the team considerable insight into the practical and legal issues that can arise throughout a procurement process.
+As such, the team is ready to provide quick and practical advice to all our clients, whether this is a public body or a supplier.

-We not only help clients understand and abide by the procurement legislation, but we actively contribute to the realisation of their commercial goals.
-We aim to be attentive and solution-oriented when we provide our advice, and to be a trusted adviser who understands your goals.
+We do not only help clients understand and abide by the procurement legislation, but we actively contribute to the realisation of their commercial goals.
+We aim to be attentive and solution-oriented when we provide our advice, and to be a trusted adviser who understands the client's goals and the industry/market it operates in.

-Within the field of public procurement, we represent both public bodies and suppliers in the public and utilities sectors, as well as the defense and security sectors.
-We also have extensive experience with procurements form a wide variety of markets.
+We represent both public bodies and suppliers in the public and utilities sectors, as well as the defence and security sectors.
+We also have extensive experience with procurements from a wide variety of markets.

-Our procurement team also hosts regular customised public procurement courses and speeches for both public bodies and suppliers.
+Our procurement team also hosts regular customised public procurement courses and seminars.

-Our procurement team is in 2023 ranked in the Legal 500.
+Our procurement team is ranked in the Legal 500.

 We offer